 People do accumulate trace amounts of heavy metals in their body.
 They are in the air we breathe and food we eat—even the food in your detox smoothie.
 In some cases, high levels of acute exposure can occur, but at that point, a detox smoothie likely isn’t going to help.

 Does a Detox Smoothie Really Work?

-Detox diets are promoted as ways to remove harmful “toxins” from the body by way of eliminating certain foods, including other ones, drinking more liquids, and consuming supplements, potions, and teas, while also promoting weight loss.
+Detox diets are promoted as ways to remove harmful “toxins” from the body, by way of eliminating certain foods and including others; drinking more liquids; and consuming supplements, potions, and teas, while also promoting weight loss.

 Often, they emphasize the use of diuretics, laxatives, various vitamins and minerals, and other products or compounds that can produce “detoxifying” effects.
 These “toxins,” however, are loosely, if ever, defined, and typically include villains like pollutants, synthetic chemicals, and heavy metals.

 There is no evidence suggesting these products do anything to remove these compounds from your body, or that they can lead to sustainable weight loss.
 Put bluntly and honestly, they are a sham.

 Your body, on the other hand, is equipped with a series of organs and processes that eliminate toxins for you.
 Your liver, kidneys, digestive system, skin, and lungs all work together to remove waste, prevent toxic buildup, and keep your healthy and balanced.
 Of course, the healthier these organs are, the better they function.
 So, adopting certain lifestyle practices can help you stay healthier, longer, and reduce the risk of chronic illness.

 You may have heard of Anthony William, author of Medical Medium.
 If his claim of having communication with a spirit from the future doesn’t throw up a red flag, then consider the claims his smoothie recipes can “pull heavy metals out of your organs.”
 There isn’t really any evidence to support that this happens.